 MDA was founded in 1950 and awarded its first research grant to Dr. Ade Milhorat, a pioneer of modern muscular dystrophy research.

-Muscular Dystrophy Association has received support from the following celebrities:
+Muscular Dystrophy Association has received support from the following celebrities listed on this site: